On the structure of finitely presented Bestvina-Brady groups: On the structure of B-B groups

 \begin{defn} Let $T$ be a spanning tree of $\Gamma$.
-A triangle $\triangle$ of $\Gamma$ is a \textit{favourable triangle} with respect to $T$ if it has either $0$ or $2$ edges in $E(T)$.
-Otherwise, we will say $\triangle$ is \textit{unfavourable}. \end{defn}
+A triangle $\triangle$ of $\Gamma$ is a \textit{favourable triangle} with respect to $T$ if, either it has exactly $2$ edges in $E(T)$ or it is strictly internal.
+Otherwise, we say that $\triangle$ is \textit{unfavourable}. \end{defn}

-\begin{nt} Any graph $\Gamma$ can have several spanning trees.
+\begin{nt} A graph $\Gamma$ can have several spanning trees.
 So, it may very well happen that a triangle $\triangle$ is \textit{favourable} in one spanning tree $T_1$ of $\Gamma$ but not favourable in another spanning tree $T_2$ of $\Gamma$.
 Hence to talk about favourable triangles we have to fix a spanning tree $T$ of $\Gamma$.
-The canonical (choice of a) spanning tree is the one with the \emph{maximal} number of \textit{favourable} triangles or equivalently, the the number of \textit{unfavourable} triangles is \textit{minimal}. \end{nt}
+We will choose a spanning tree with the \emph{maximal} number of \textit{favourable} triangles or equivalently, the number of \textit{unfavourable} triangles is \textit{minimal}.